MahdiYa06/Runnig_proccess/README.md

-These tow files displaying the pecent of runnig proccess in a Infinite loop
+Displaying the current proccess in a Infinite loop